It's Never Too Late

 What do all these voices have in common?
 Depending on the context, it could be a feeling of defeat.
 Resignation.
 Fear.
 Even hopelessness, perhaps.
 In all of them, there's a sense of it being far too much work to make a change...or a pointless effort even if it weren't.

 Whether it's your health, your career, your finances, your relationships or anything else that influences your happiness and sense of well-being, if you get yourself (or find yourself thrown unwittingly) into a position where things are less-than-ideal, it's easy to get down and dejected.
 Before you know it, you find lines like 'it's too late' or 'it'll be too hard to fix it' woven into your daily thoughts...which, consciously or not, translate into your daily actions.
-Which doesn't bode well for turning your ship around.

 Let's face it: we've all had those days when we wonder whether our ship has sailed without us; whether life has passed us by.
 When something fails - whether it's your relationship, your business project or your health - and there aren't any obvious good alternative options in front of you, it can quickly feel like you've gone adrift in a leaky boat with no oars, no rudder and no wind in your sails*.